 If the element is listed under Communities, the Wizard prompts you to choose Community Definition or Entire Community.
 If you select multiple Communities, your choice applies to all Communities selected.
-See the table entries for Community Definition and Entire Community in Package Types (on page 6) for descriptions of these choices.
+See the table entries for Community Definition and Entire Community in Package Types (see "Package Types and their Dependencies" on page 12) for descriptions of these choices.